Giving Compass' Take:

 - Zia Qureshi identifies three key areas for policy action that would harness technological innovation to tackle rising inequality in the digital age.

 - What can donors do to tackle inequality?
 Can technological innovation play a role?
-What other systems are needed to support equality?

 - Read more about expanding opportunities to address economic inequality.